 - The enemies with firearms aren't much better.
 They tend to stand out in the open and plink away at Albert, not bothering to find cover if Albert fires back or closes to melee range.

 - Asshole Victim: Remember those two guards who were supposed to help Albert with investigating the contamination?
 You left them behind and then you have a chance of hearing them dying.
 It would be easier to feel sorry for them if they hadn't brought it on themselves -especially the one who got tranquilized by Albert for killing one of the "crazies".

 - Albert himself at the end, awaiting a punishment unknown to him as the Colonel has already made it to Fist and is observing his interview with Fist's security.

 - Bland-Name Product: Pall Fall cigarettes.

-- Averted by several fictional brands (Stork supermarkets, Amber fizzy drinks etc.)
+- Averted by several fictional brands (Stork supermarkets, soda machines bearing the legend "Frudo: Lord of the Drinks", etc.)

 - Also averted by Archer Arms, a Polish weapons manufacturer taken over by Americans after the war, which was originally called Łucznik ("archer") - actually a real Polish company known for its weapons and sewing machines.

 - Bolivian Army Ending: The final cinematic ends with Albert held in a quarantine room in the Fist, with Colonel Potocki and the Fist security detail watching the recordings of the various murders Albert committed.
 It's pretty clear that things don't look good for him.